astropy/astropy/docs/coordinates/frames.rst

 ====================

-Implementing a new frame class that connects to the ``astropy.coordinates`` infrastructure can by done by subclassing `~astropy.coordinates.BaseCoordinateFrame`.
+Implementing a new frame class that connects to the ``astropy.coordinates`` infrastructure can be done by subclassing `~astropy.coordinates.BaseCoordinateFrame`.
 Some guidance and examples are given below, but detailed instructions for creating new frames are given in the docstring of `~astropy.coordinates.BaseCoordinateFrame`.